As a freelance photographer based in Pittsboro, North Carolina, I am honored to share my photographic journey that began over 30 years ago.

 When I was a teen, I discovered my parents’ old 35mm Minolta film camera and it marked the beginning of a life-long interest.
-I accepted the opportunity, with honor and excitement, to serve as the yearbook photographer and editor in high school.
-Those two years of experience led me to pursue a bachelor's degree from UNC-Chapel Hill's journalism school, concentrating in photojournalism and graphic design.
+I accepted the opportunity to serve as the yearbook photographer and editor in high school.
+Those two years led me to pursue a bachelor's degree from UNC-Chapel Hill's journalism school, concentrating in photojournalism and graphic design.

 Then my husband and I moved to Clearwater, Florida for eight years.
-My career path shifted toward another area of my interests and skills in layout and design work.
-Initially, I worked for a printing and direct mail house then an advertising agency before landing in global advertising and marketing at The Moorings, an international vacation yacht charter company.
-During that time, I was working with commercial photographers as their client but continued to shoot on my own outside of work.
+My career path shifted toward another area of interest and skill in layout and design work.
+Initially, I worked for a printing and direct mail house then an advertising agency before landing in global advertising and marketing.
+I loved working for The Moorings, an international vacation yacht charter company.
+Throughout this season, I worked with commercial photographers as their client but continued to shoot on my own outside of work.

 After returning to North Carolina in 2001, I temporarily stepped away from the business world to build our home and family.
-My husband and I feel very blessed to share life with our two children.
+My husband and I feel so blessed to share life with our two children.
 Our family enjoys being outdoors, especially trail running and hiking in places like the NC mountains and US National Parks.
-(Pictured here is us at the top of Angel's Landing in Zion National Park, Utah.)
+(Pictured here is my husband and me at the top of Angel's Landing in Zion National Park, Utah.)

 Eagle Eye Photo was launched in April 2004 when I was a stay-home mom.
 Now, I balance freelance photo work with a part-time career in classical, Christian education.
 My business' name is based on the nickname "Eagle Eyes" that a co-worker gave me for my proofreading skills.
 I’m still known to be observant and quick to capture moments in the details of life.